[Editor’s note: This article is regularly updated to keep it relevant to the current week.]

 Now, let’s take a closer look.

-Top Stock Trades for the Week: Roku (ROKU)
+Top Stock Trades for This Week: Amazon (AMZN)

-As of this writing, Tyler Craig held bullish positions in YETI.
+As of this writing, Tyler Craig didn’t hold positions in any of the aforementioned securities.
 For a free trial to the best trading community on the planet and Tyler’s current home, click here!